-Good user interfaces never rely on the user’s intellect to figure out how to operate with it.
-Functional animations can be used as cues, guiding beacons, or visual hints that assist users to better understand how to interact with a app’s interface.
+Good user interfaces never rely on the user’s intellect to figure out how to operate everything.
+Functional animations can be used as cues, guiding beacons, or visual hints that assist users to better understand how to interact with an app’s interface.
 Visual hints are especially needed in designs that contain a unique navigation method.

-For example, a quick one-time animation can demonstrate how certain functionality in the design is suppose to operate.
+For example, see below where a quick one-time animation can demonstrate how certain functionality in the design is supposed to operate.

-What is user experience?
-Many believe that user experience is all about usability (how a product works), but actually UX is about a lot more than the “ability to use” something.
-UX is in fact all about feelings.
+Many believe that user experience is all about usability (how a product works), but actually, UX is about a lot more than the “ability to use” something.
+UX, is in fact, all about your users’ feelings.

 “Delight” is a word that we’re hearing and using more often to describe pleasurable moments in our products.
 Delight is the magic that makes us fall in love with a product.
-It’s a core element to strive for when designing.
-And animation can make user experience truly delightful and memorable.
+It’s a core element to strive for when designing an app.
+And animation can make the user experience truly delightful and memorable.

-Let’s look at a few ways animation can help create delightful moments on mobile.
+Let’s look at a few ways animation can help create delightful moments on mobile apps.

 With so many best practices in mobile design, things start to look awfully similar.
-Nobody likes boring design.
-When everything looks the same, animations can make the key difference.
-Users do notice the details.
-Details make your app or website interesting — they are powerful little things that make your design stand out and create truly memorable experiences.
+When everything looks the same, animations can make the key difference: users do notice the details.
+Details make your app interesting—they are powerful little things that make your design stand out and create truly memorable experiences.

 Focusing on user emotions plays a huge role in UI interactions.
 As Aarron Walter said in his book Designing for Emotion: “Personality is the mysterious force that attracts us to certain people and repels us from others.”

-Make the interface experience feel like there’s a human on the other end, not a computer.
+Make the UI experience feel like there’s a human on the other end, not a computer.
 Reward the user with an animation when they accomplish personal goals.
-For example, when a user reaches inbox zero, create deeper engagement with app features using animation.
+For example, when a user reaches inbox zero, create deeper engagement with the app using features like animation.

 Personality is key in creating memorable experiences.
 It’s personality that helps drive brand awareness.
 When there is a personal connection, there is an emotional connection.
-Users are able to like the brand, because those subtle animations let me see the people — the real human beings — behind the app or website.
-Interfaces that can tap into emotion effectively not only create a broad fan base, they build an army of evangelists.
+Users are able to like the brand, because those subtle animations let your users see the people—the real human beings—behind the app.
+Interfaces that can tap into emotion effectively not only create a broad fan base, they build an army of loyal brand ambassadors.

 Animation can also help users express different psychological moods.

-Animations have the power to encourage users to actually interact.
+Animations have the power to encourage users to actually interact with an app.
 It can transform familiar interactions into something much more enjoyable.
 Attention to fine movements can delight and surprise the user, and create a sense of superb craftsmanship.
-Well-designed animations make the experience feel crafted.
+Well-designed animations make the experience feel well-crafted.

 Animate with purpose.

 You can easily test the animation.
 Michael Villar suggests the following testing method: "If you disable animations, the flow should feel broken; if it is not, this might mean your animations are superfluous."

 Unfortunately not all animation can pass this test.
 The animation in the example below is a bit superfluous, in that it could be removed without breaking the flow.